How to call your customers

 Overview

-Spiro VoIP allows you to make and receive calls and texts from your dedicated Spiro VoIP number on the web AND mobile app.
+Spiro VoIP allows you to make and receive calls and texts from your dedicated Spiro VoIP number on both the web and mobile app.
 The best part: calls will be automatically logged in Spiro!
 If you're looking for instructions on how to call your customers in the mobile app, those specific instructions are here.

 Transfer Calls